Darxubair/privacypolicy/README.md

 </ul>
 <h2>Collecting and Using Your Personal Data</h2>
 <h3>Types of Data Collected</h3>
+<h3>Current Data Collection Status</h3>
+<p>As of the latest version, Mentormap does not collect or store any personal data, as it does not include user login or input features.
+Future versions of the app may include user account functionality and data collection, in which case this Privacy Policy will be updated accordingly and users will be informed of any changes.</p>
 <h4>Personal Data</h4>
 <p>While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:</p>
 <ul>